Tag: Project Management

 Xcelerate

 Xcelerate was founded by a former restoration general manager, and it shows.
 The platform bakes operational discipline — profitability tracking, stage gates, team accountability — into the default workflow.
-Native integrations to Xactimate, XactAnalysis, QuickBooks, Matterport, and Zapier are solid.
+Xcelerate is SOC 2 Type 2 certified, serving contractors across North America including CAT disaster operators and multi-location franchises.

-Where it breaks: Customization is minimal.
+Where it breaks: Customization is intentionally minimal.
 The bet Xcelerate is making is that the average restoration company should adopt best practices rather than enshrine its quirks in software.
 Owners who want the platform to bend to them will be frustrated.
+Pricing is not publicly listed — requires a strategy session call.

 The adjacent tools: useful, but not the whole system

-ServiceTitan brings enterprise-grade dispatch, reporting, and marketing attribution, plus restoration-specific modules covering moisture tracking and drying logs.
+ServiceTitan brings enterprise-grade dispatch, reporting, and marketing attribution, plus restoration-specific modules.
 Per-user pricing escalates fast.
 Unless you are running a multi-location restoration franchise at $5M+ with 20+ technicians, this is too much platform for the problem.

 JobNimbus starts around $40/user/month and excels at visual job boards and photo documentation.
 It lacks restoration-specific guts: no moisture mapping, no equipment tracking, no IICRC S500 compliance prompts.
 Workable as a starter system under roughly $750K revenue.
 Above that, you outgrow it.